Julian466/StaffSchedulingWeb/README.md

 3. **Configure case data directory**

+   The application will automatically look for `config.json` first, and fall back to `config.template.json` if not found.

-   Edit `config.json` to set the path where case data will be stored:
+   Create a `config.json` file (copy from `config.template.json`) to set the path where case data will be stored:
    ```json
    {
      "casesDirectory": "./cases"